 Sandi thrived in high school and became one of America’s most highly recruited female pole vaulters.
 She first signed with UNC Chapel Hill, and attended school for two years.
 While not improving on the track or in the classroom, Sandi decided it was time for a change.

-Sandi’s collegiate career concluded in 2015, at which point she fulfilled a lifelong dream of signing a shoe contract with her current sponsor, Nike.
+Sandi’s collegiate career concluded in 2015, at which point she fulfilled a lifelong dream of going pro, currently being sponsored by Puma.

 In 2016, she completed her first full year of competing professionally and improved her personal best from 4.72m/15’5.75’’ to a staggering 5 meters/16’4.75’’.
 Sandi won her first USA title indoors in 2016, jumping 4.95m/16’2’’, took silver at the World Indoor Championships and silver at her first Olympic Games.

-As 2017 followed, Sandi added two USA titles and a silver medal to her pedigree at the 2017 World Outdoor Championships, and just recently Sandi became the 2018 World Indoor Champion, winning her first gold medal at a major championship!
+As 2017 followed, Sandi added two USA titles and a silver medal to her pedigree at the 2017 World Outdoor Championships, and in 2018 Sandi became the 2018 World Indoor Champion, winning her first gold medal at a major championship!
+In 2019 she secured another silver medal at the World Outdoor Championships in Doha, jumping 4.90m.
+In 2021, she secured her spot on the U.S. Olympic Team, but endured an unfortunate pole break and injury during the preliminary round in Tokyo, and wasn’t able to finish.

 While ecstatic about her success, Sandi still craves more.
 The world record and a gold medal at the Olympic Games are her two most sought-after dreams.
 Sandi is hoping to compete until the 2024 games, and hopefully longer!